section-engineering-education/engineering-education/content/articles/kubernetes-cost-optimization-using-autoscaling-methods/index.md

 Thus, you need to employ best practices such as the [principle of least privilege](https://digitalguardian.com/blog/what-principle-least-privilege-polp-best-practice-information-security-and-compliance#) when working with this cluster scaling methodology.
 Also known as the principle of least authority or minimum privilege.

-This concept states that any process, user, or program should be given minor access rights required to perform its functio
+This concept states that any process, user, or program should have minor access rights required to perform its functions.

 #### How CA optimizes Kubernetes costs
 If the available resources fall short of computing demand, the pods get stuck into a pending state.
 Pods in this state require more resources before they continue operating.
 Requiring these resources triggers Kubernetes to request additional nodes and add the pending pods to any new nodes.
 CA monitors those pods in a pending state.
 It also detects nodes that are no longer in use and scales down those resources.

 Cluster autoscaler has expanders functionality that selects the node group you want new nodes to be added.
 PodDisruptionBudgets ([PDB](https://kubernetes.io/docs/tasks/run-application/configure-pdb/)) enable you to define your cluster operating budget and configure how pods are removed or added to manage resource utilization.

-Managing the costs of running Kubernetes clusters on cloud platforms generally involves a dynamical scaling of the number of nodes to balance the present cluster utilization.
+Managing the costs of running Kubernetes clusters on cloud platforms generally involves a dynamical scaling of nodes to balance the present cluster utilization.
 When designing any workload, ensure that it scales to meet the current demand.

 ### Scaling pods
 Scaling pods is a straightforward way of scaling deployments.
 Often, you may what to create additional resources for a specific pod instance.
 Also, may you want to spread a workload to a single application across multiple container instances by creating further instances to a pod.
 Scaling pods comes in to help in such situations.